nginxinc/compliance-rules/README.md

 This repository provides common GitHub workflows for Mend and CodeQL scans.

-## Configure Mand workflow in a GitHub repository
+## Configure Mend workflow in a GitHub repository

 - Create `mend.yml` workflow in your project repository